-The government awards a limited number of Adult Literacy Educator Grants (ALEG) to individuals each year to support the costs of completing a NCALNE (Voc) qualification.
+The government awards a limited number of Adult Literacy Educator Grants (ALEG) to individuals each year to support the costs of completing a NZCALNE (Voc) qualification.

-The NCALNE (Voc) can also be achieved through a semi-supported massive online open course (MOOC) which can be accessed through Pathways Awarua.
+The NZCALNE (Voc) can also be achieved through a semi-supported massive online open course (MOOC) which can be accessed through Pathways Awarua.

 Learn more about the trainer qualification requirement.